Assassination of Abraham Lincoln: Booth escapes

-Rathbone jumped from his seat and struggled with Booth, who dropped the pistol and drew a knife with which he stabbed Rathbone in the left forearm.
+Rathbone jumped from his seat and struggled with Booth, who dropped the pistol and drew a dagger with which he stabbed Rathbone in the left forearm.
 Rathbone again grabbed at Booth as he prepared to jump from the box to the stage, a twelve-foot drop; Booth's riding spur became entangled on the Treasury flag decorating the box, and he landed awkwardly on his left foot.
 As he began crossing the stage, many in the audience thought he was part of the play.

 Booth held his bloody knife over his head and yelled something to the audience.
 While it is traditionally held that Booth shouted the Virginia state motto, Sic semper tyrannis! ("Thus always to tyrants") either from the box or the stage, witness accounts conflict.
 Most recalled hearing Sic semper tyrannis! but others – including Booth himself – said he yelled only Sic semper!
-(Some did not recall Booth saying anything in Latin.)
+Some did not recall Booth saying anything in Latin.
 There is similar uncertainty about what Booth shouted next, in English: either "The South is avenged!", "Revenge for the South!", or "The South shall be free!"
-(Two witnesses remembered Booth's words as: "I have done it!")
+Two witnesses remembered Booth's words as: "I have done it!"

-Immediately after Booth landed on the stage, Major Joseph B. Stewart climbed over the orchestra pit and footlights and pursued Booth across the stage.
+Immediately after Booth landed on the stage, Joseph B. Stewart climbed over the orchestra pit and footlights and pursued Booth across the stage.
 The screams of Mary Lincoln and Clara Harris, and Rathbone's cries of, "Stop that man!" prompted others to join the chase as pandemonium broke out.

-Booth exited the theater through a side door, en route stabbing orchestra leader William Withers, Jr.
+Booth exited the theater through a side door, and on the way stabbed orchestra leader William Withers Jr.

 As he leapt into the saddle of his getaway horse Booth pushed away Joseph Burroughs, who had been holding the horse, striking Burroughs with the handle of his knife.

 Death of Lincoln

-Charles Leale, a young Union Army surgeon, pushed through the crowd to the door of the Presidential Box, but could not open it until Rathbone, inside, noticed and removed the wooden brace with which Booth had jammed the door shut.
+Charles Leale, a young Union army surgeon, pushed through the crowd to the door of the Presidential Box, but could not open it until Rathbone, inside, noticed and removed the wooden brace with which Booth had jammed the door shut.

-Leale found Lincoln seated with his head leaning to his right as Mary held him and sobbed: "His eyes were closed and he was in a profoundly comatose condition, while his breathing was intermittent and exceedingly stertorous."
+Leale found Lincoln seated with his head leaning to his right as Mary held him and sobbed.
+"His eyes were closed and he was in a profoundly comatose condition, while his breathing was intermittent and exceedingly stertorous."
 Thinking Lincoln had been stabbed, Leale shifted him to the floor.
 Meanwhile, another physician, Charles Sabin Taft, was lifted into the box from the stage.

 After Leale and bystander William Kent cut away Lincoln's collar while unbuttoning his coat and shirt and found no stab wound, Leale located the gunshot wound behind the left ear.
 He found the bullet too deep to be removed but dislodged a blood clot, after which Lincoln's breathing improved; he learned that regularly removing new clots maintained Lincoln's breathing.
 After giving Lincoln artificial respiration, Leale allowed actress Laura Keene to cradle the President's head in her lap.
 He pronounced the wound mortal.